Impact of lung segmentation on the diagnosis and explanation of COVID-19 in chest X-ray images: Conclusion

-Our lung segmentation model presented robust performance considering two factors: i) we did not aim to surpass the state-of-the-art performance of lung segmentation in CXR images; instead, we focused on creating a general segmentation model capable of producing binary lung masks for CXR images in our COVID-19 database; ii) the lung segmentation database was composed of multiple sources, some masks were even manually created.
-Nevertheless, our approach was on par with current state-of-the-art lung segmentation in CXR images \cite{chen2018semantic, tang2019xlsor, islam2018towards}.
+Our segmentation approach achieved a Jaccard distance of 0.034 and a Dice coefficient of 0.982, which represents a robust performance considering two factors: i) we did not aim to surpass the state-of-the-art performance of lung segmentation in CXR images; instead, we focused on creating a general segmentation model capable of producing binary lung masks for CXR images in our COVID-19 database; ii) the lung segmentation database was composed of multiple sources, some masks were even manually created.
+Nevertheless, our approach was on par with current state-of-the-art lung segmentation in CXR images \citep*{chen2018semantic, tang2019xlsor, islam2018towards}.

 Furthermore, we applied LIME and Grad-CAM to demonstrate that using segmented CXR images, the models focused primarily on information in the lung area to classify the CXR images.
 Thus, despite lowering the F1-Score, segmentation improves the prediction quality as it forces the model to use only relevant information.